 - Killing of the fish being raised.

-- Overcrowding, stress, and diseases like sea lice.
+- Overcrowding, stress, and sea lice.

 - In the future, insects might be an increasingly popular fish food.
 Growing insects significantly increases total animal suffering.